 Entrepreneurial learning

 Entrepreneurial learning is the development of entrepreneurial attitudes, skill and knowledge that enables the individual to turn creative ideas into action.
 Learning the skills of entrepreneurship assists young individuals in making successful transition from the schooling environment into the workforce.
-Individuals who have the opportunity to think creatively, problem-solve, innovate and manage complex projects, have a greater chance to grow, succeed and operate in a rapidly changing global market.
+Individuals who think creatively, problem-solve, innovate and manage complex projects, have a greater chance to grow, succeed and operate in a rapidly changing global market.

 Risk-taking: Risk-taking is the willing desire to take action in the face of uncertainty in the hope of achieving the desired result.